-Note 12.
+Note 13.
 New Accounting Standards

 The Governmental Accounting Standards Board (GASB) has issued the following Statements which are not yet effective.
+The effective dates below are updated based on Statement No. 95, Postponement of the Effective Dates of Certain Authoritative Guidance due to the COVID-19 pandemic.

-The GASB issued Statement No. 84, Fiduciary Activities in January 2017.
+In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
 This Statement establishes standards of accounting and financial reporting for fiduciary activities.
-The requirements of this Statement are effective for periods beginning after December 15, 2018.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2019.